Unity-Technologies/datasetinsights/docs/source/index.rst

 Dataset Statistics
 ~~~~~~~~~~~~~~~~~~

-We provide sample `notebook <https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Statistics.ipynb>`_ to help you get started with dataset statistics for the `SynthDet <https://github.com/Unity-Technologies/SynthDet>`_ project.
+We provide a sample `notebook <https://github.com/Unity-Technologies/datasetinsights/blob/master/notebooks/SynthDet_Statistics.ipynb>`_ to help you get started with dataset statistics for the `SynthDet <https://github.com/Unity-Technologies/SynthDet>`_ project.
 We plan to support other sample Unity projects in the future.

 Dataset Evaluation
 ~~~~~~~~~~~~~~~~~~

-Dataset evaluation provide tools to train and evaluate ML models for different datasets.
+Dataset evaluation provides tools to train and evaluate ML models for different datasets.
 You can run :code:`download`, :code:`train` and :code:`evaluate` commands:

 `Download Dataset <https://datasetinsights.readthedocs.io/en/latest/datasetinsights.commands.html#datasetinsights-commands-download>`_